aaronsekisambu/my-personal-projects/README.md

-# EMBEDDING IMAGES AND VIDEO
-This is the first project of the microverse.
-It is a simple clone from the youtube's video player webpage.
+# Design Tears
-``We Worked with HTML and CSS.``
+In this project we work on wire-framing the the magazine page ``We Worked with HTML and CSS.``

 ## Links to the assignment